jimmyseto/scaleio-flex/README.md

 ## Installation

-This driver must be deployed and installed on all nodes in the cluster.
-The RPM installs the driver at /usr/libexec/kubernetes/kubelet-plugins/volume/exec/dell~scaleio/scaleio.
-After installing the RPM on each node, reboot the nodes for the driver to take effect.
+This RPM must be deployed and installed on all nodes in the cluster.
+After installing the RPM on each node, reboot the nodes for the FlexVolume driver to take effect.
+On each node...

+The FlexVolume driver can be found at:
+  * /opt/emc/scaleio/flexvolume/bin/scaleio
+  * /usr/libexec/kubernetes/kubelet-plugins/volume/exec/dell~scaleio/scaleio (soft link)

+The FlexVolume driver configuration file can be found at:
+  * /opt/emc/scaleio/flexvolume/cfg/config

+The FlexVolume driver log file can be found at:
+  * /var/log/scaleio.log

+The FlexVolume driver token generator script can be found at:
+  * /opt/emc/scaleio/flexvolume/bin/get-token.sh

 ## Troubleshooting